What Type of Conduct is Prohibited in Ohio?

 What Must be Proven in a Discrimination Claim?

-Discrimination occurs according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
-A discrimination claim may also succeed when employers in Cincinnati hire only one specific gender, issues promotions based on gender, or retaliates against persons who seek relief for employer misconduct.
+Discrimination happens according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
+A discrimination claim may also succeed when employers in Cincinnati hire only one particular gender, issues promotions based on gender, or retaliates against persons who seek relief for employer misconduct.

 When is Sexual Harassment Prohibited?

-Sexual harassment encompasses any unwelcome or unwanted conduct of a sexual nature that is directed at the victim, whether it is physical or verbal.
-Employers in Cincinnati might also be liable for the behavior, even when the conduct was done by an employee's co-worker.
+Sexual harassment includes all unwelcome or unwanted conduct of a sexual nature that is directed at the victim, whether it is physical or verbal.
+Employers in Cincinnati may also be liable for the behavior, even when the conduct was done by an employee's co-worker.

-Ohio employers can also be held liable for sexual harassment if it allows conduct that leads to an overly sexual work environment.
+Ohio employers may also be held liable for sexual harassment if it permits conduct that leads to an overly sexual work environment.
 Without a lawyer, it can be difficult to prove gender discrimination because the details in proving intent are often complicated.
 Also, there can be specific procedures that must be closely followed in pursuing a claim.

 Life in Cincinnati